pehgamarra/Hotel_REST_API/README.md

 The user generates a JWT token to enable posting, updating, and deleting operations on the sites and hotels.

 So you need do login, take the token and put it on the Headers > Authorization{key} / Bearer(token) {value} when you will post, put or del !
-(the gets dont need a login to search *(you dont need be registrated in the site to see the hotels and they details))*
+(the gets dont need a login to search *(you dont need be registrated in the site to see the hotels and they details))* and dont forget confirmation your email using a get in /confirmation/{user_id}

+I implemented the code for email authentication, but it was not possible to finish due to the lack of a private API key.
+I tried various ways and failed to obtain one; I believe it might only be possible by paying for a server.

 The main url is : http://127.0.0.1:5000/ (followed by what u need to access):
 (Hotels, '/hotels')